nicomorgado/D-Frenzzo/README.md

 ​
 ### Bugs
 + ##### Solved bugs
-    1. The testimonials pictures had a square shape in Brave browser on a mobile phone when the border radius had been set to 50%.
-It was due to the outline properties settings instead of the border
+    1. The Craft Knives page had a problems with the diferent tipe of screem.

-        *Solutions:* Outline was replaced with border properties.
+        *Solutions:* flexbox was used.

-    1. The gallery image descriptions were not appearing on the picture when hovering it as the position of the .image_content was set to fixed.

-        *Solution:* The .image_content position was set to absolute, with the top: 0, left: 0, and added padding on the .image_content.

-    1. Footer on the contact page was reducing the size of the screen and shrank the contact form as the height of the background image was set to calc(100vh-the size of the footer)

-        *Solution:* The height of the image was set to 100hv, and the display of the footer was set to fixed.
+    1. The video was having problems on smalls screems.

+        *Solution:* aspect-ratio was used.

     ---
 + ##### Unsolved bugs
     - None.
 + ##### Mistakes
     - Mistakes were made while committing changes.
-I used past simple tense in commits due to the habit when I just started working on this project.
+I used the sames commits messege.
-    - While progressing in my code I learned to use present simple tense in commits.
+    - While progressing in my code I learned to use commits.

 ---
 ## Validator testing